mochan-tk/vf_techbookfest8-en/review-starter/chapxx-mr-mo.md

 ## How to use Voiceflow
 This section describes how to create an account, how to create a voice application, and how to check the operation.

--Create account
+- Create account
--Screen description
+- Screen description
--Basic block description
+- Basic block description
--Creation procedure
+- Creation procedure
--Operation check
+- Operation check
--Procedure for creating the next and subsequent projects
+- Procedure for creating the next and subsequent projects

 ### Create an account
 Open the following URL and click the "Sign Up" button on the upper right.